nigelrodrigues15/Map-Replacer/README.md

 * Click on the extension icon when on desired webpage and all cities will be replaced with airport codes

 ## Future Considerations

-* Figure out how to distinguish between cities with the same name
 * New list of airports required with city as key